How Much Does a Trust Cost?

 Choosing to create a revocable living trust or a last will is a personal decision driven by how you much value the advantages of a revocable living trust versus the higher setup and ongoing maintenance requirements.

-As a general rule of thumb, if you own assets than $100k with a relatively simple asset structure, you probably don’t need a revocable living trust and may even qualify for an expedited small estate probate in your state.
-As your assets increase in value, the complexity of your assets increases, or you want greater control and privacy, a revocable living trust makes more sense.
+As a general rule of thumb, if you own assets less than $100k in value with a relatively simple asset structure, you probably don’t need a revocable living trust and may even qualify for an expedited small estate probate in your state.
+A last will could be a great "set it and forget it" estate planning strategy for you.
+You'll also save on drafting and maintenance, since the cost of a last will is less than that of a trust.

 Legal